Abijah of Judah: Reign

-Following Abijah's ascension to the throne in the 18th year of King Jeroboam I of Israel, he marched north with the purpose of winning Israel back to the Davidic kingdom.
+Following Abijah's ascension to the throne in the 18th year of King Jeroboam I of Israel, he marched north to win Israel back to the Davidic kingdom.
 Jeroboam surrounded Abijah's army, engaging in the Battle of Mount Zemaraim.
-There Abijah rallied his troops with a phrase which has since become famous: "God Himself is with us for a Captain".
-Abijah went on to capture the Israelite cities of Jeshanah, Ephron (et-Taiyibeh) and Bethel.
+Abijah rallied his troops there and went on to capture the Israelite cities of Jeshanah, Ephron (now Taybeh, Ramallah), and Bethel.

 Commentaries

 Non-conformist minister Alexander Maclaren considers Abijah "a wiser and better man than his father".

-According to the Deuteronomist, "God gave him a lamp in Jerusalem by raising up a son to succeed him" (1 Kings 15:4).
+According to the Deuteronomist, "Yet, for the sake of David, YHWH his God gave him a lamp in Jerusalem, by raising up his descendant after him and by preserving Jerusalem."
+(1 Kings 15:4).
 The wording in the Septuagint is "the Lord gave him a remnant".
-Thus the unconditional covenant blessing of YHWH guaranteed his promise to King David, to stabilize the Kingdom of David despite its ruler.
-The Chronicler also emphasizes YHWH's promise as seen by Abijah's success against every effort by Jeroboam to defeat him:
+Thus the unconditional covenant blessing of God guaranteed his promise to King David to stabilize the kingdom despite its ruler.
+The Chronicler also emphasizes YHWH's promise as seen by Abijah's success against every effort by Jeroboam to defeat him according to 2 Chronicles 13:18.